shrikant-stu/simple-verilog-verilog/README.md

 If not, then np!
 A simpe knowledge of opensource tools like icarus and gtkwave would help.

-THIS REPOSITORY IS FOR NOT-GIT USERS ONLY! one can have a read however you want.
+THIS REPOSITORY IS FOR NOT-GIT USERS ONLY!

 You can download and unpiz this repository by click the green button on this reposity, somewhere on the right side of your screen.

 Go to your work directory/folder where you want your first verilog project to be stored.